fry69/bluesky-migration-guide/README.md

 ```
 🎉 `validDid: true` yay! 🎉

-But my handle now was `@fry69.altq.net`.
-This was easily solvable by using the using the change handle feature in the official web client to set it back to `@fry69.dev`.
+But my handle was now `@fry69.altq.net`.
+This was easily solvable by using the change handle feature in the official web client to set it back to `@fry69.dev`.

 > [!NOTE]
-> What happens with the old account on the mushroom PDS?
+> **What happens with the old account on the mushroom PDS?**
 >
-> I am glad you asked.
+> I'm glad you asked.
 This is currently unclear.
-If you login to your mushroom account with the official https://bsky.app/ web client (this is still possible, choose Bluesky social as your host during login), you will notice that the timeline will not load.
-But you can get to the settings page and from there to the account and try do delete your account.
-This will not work, probably because the deletetion process will try to delete your chats, bookmarks and mutes (which you certainly want to keep), or for some other reason.
+If you log in to your mushroom account with the official https://bsky.app/ web client (this is still possible—choose Bluesky Social as your host during login), you will notice that the timeline will not load.
+But you can get to the settings page and from there to the account and try to delete your account.
+This will not work, probably because the deletion process will try to delete your chats, bookmarks, and mutes (which you certainly want to keep), or for some other reason.

 You can deactivate your mushroom account in the web client or with `goat` like this:
 ```shell